 Here, C5 refers to Sales in a Week of Branch 1.
 As a week has 7 days that’s why we have divided it by 7.

-Read More: How to Create a Formula in Excel (5 Ways)
+Read More: How to Divide Without Using a Function in Excel

 2. Using Absolute Cell Reference to Divide Values

 In Excel, when we use Fill Handle the cell references normally change according to the reference cells in the formula.
-But if we always need to divide a number by a fixed cell always, we need to use an absolute cell reference.
+But we can also use an absolute cell reference in the division formula to divide values.

 So, firstly, write the formula in the D5 cell like this.